-As a Governing Body we are very proud of all our children and staff, who make Rucstall Primary School what it is today, an Ofsted rated “Good” school and a truly great place for your child to start their educational journey.
+As a Governing Body we are very proud of all our children and staff, who make Rucstall Primary School what it is today, an Ofsted rated “Good, and improving” school and a truly great place for your child to start their educational journey.

 Our role as governors is to make sure that the schools’ objectives are met and that all planning for the future is robust and realistic.
 We are here to support and encourage the Headteacher, Senior Leadership Team and teaching staff.
 We act as a ‘critical friend’ to preserve the highest standards and progress for all our children at Rucstall Primary School.

 The governors meet on average six times a year, where we question and challenge reports regarding the learning outcomes and progression of the entire school population.
 The Governing Body considers how the schools’ resources are used to provide maximum impact to the children, staff and physical environment.
 Governors test and support the school in achieving its ultimate aims and goals documented in the School Improvement Plan.
 We also review policies, which allow us to demonstrate that as a school we are forward thinking and committed to supporting your child’s achievements.
 We are passionate about ensuring your children receive the best possible education available during the years ahead.

 Governors are all volunteers who give up their time to support Rucstall Primary School.